hobbes3/mass_index_batch/README.md

 2019-01-15 07:21:32 [DEBUG  ] 1088: Try attempt #1.
 2019-01-15 07:21:32 [INFO   ] 1088: Copying over 657 file(s).
 ```
 If the number (in this case, `657`) is constantly at or near `LIMIT`, then you may want to raise `LIMIT` even higher and/or lower the `SLEEP` numbers.
-If you're seeing too many try attempts without copying then increase the `SLEEP` numbers.
+If you're seeing too many try attempts without copying, then increase the `SLEEP` numbers.

 ### Performance references
 Indexing tested on EC2 `c4.8xlarge` (36 vCPU, 30 GB memory):